 CHC is working to prevent the suffering that TB causes to children and their families and is currently implementing one of the largest pediatric TB diagnostic studies in Svay Rieng, the first of its kind in South-East Asia.
 The study will help deliver TB care to children under 5 and provide knowledge to find better ways to diagnose TB in children.
 CHC is pioneering the new Gene Xpert technology to speed up diagnosis.

-After training in Cambodia, Ethiopian doctors together with Global Health Committee, began the first-ever treatment program for treatment for multi-drug resistant tuberculosis (MDR-TB) in Ethiopia in February 2009.
+After training in Cambodia, Ethiopian doctors together with Global Health Committee, began the first-ever treatment program for treatment for drug-resistant TB in Ethiopia in February 2009.
 Supported by the Jolie-Pitt Foundation, by January 2011, the program had initiated 171 patients on therapy.
 Most of the patients had been waiting for years for therapy and were extremely ill.
 Planning for National scale-up of this pioneering program with the Ethiopian Ministry of Health is underway.

-The MDR-TB program was expanded to the north of Ethiopia to Gondar in August 2010 in a collaboration between GHC, the Ethiopian Ministry of Health, and Gondar University Hospital.
+The drug-resistant TB program was expanded to the north of Ethiopia to Gondar in August 2010 in a collaboration between GHC, the Ethiopian Ministry of Health, and Gondar University Hospital.

 Based on the successes in Ethiopia, GHC/CHC presented a keynote talk "Working with National TB Programs Across Two Continents: Opportunities and Challenges" at the WHO's expert Consultation Meeting to Strengthen Engagement of Civil Society Organizations in the TB Area of Work of the WHO, in Geneva in Sept.
 2010.